deephdc/fasterrcnn_pytorch_api/README.md

 pip install -e ./path/to/submodule/dir pip install -e .
 ```
-<font color="red">NOTE</font>: Before installing the API and submodule requirements, please make sure to install the following system packages: `gcc`, `unzip`, and `libgl1` as well.
+<span style="color: blue">NOTE:</span>: Before installing the API and submodule requirements, please make sure to install the following system packages: `gcc`, `unzip`, and `libgl1` as well.
 These packages are essential for a smooth installation process and proper functioning of the framework.
 ```
 apt update
 apt install -y unzip